Currently Browsing:Benson Henry Institute for Mind Body Medicine

 What is a phobia?

-A phobia is an uncontrollable, irrational, and persistent fear of a certain object, situation, or activity.
+A phobia is an uncontrollable, irrational, and lasting fear of a certain object, situation, or activity.
 This fear can be so overwhelming that a person may go to great lengths to avoid the source of this fear.
-One extreme response can be a panic attack.
+One response can be a panic attack.
 This is a sudden, intense fear that lasts for several minutes.
 It happens when there is no real danger.

 Who is affected by phobias?

-About 19 million Americans have 1 or more phobias that range from mild to severe.
+About 19 million Americans have one or more phobias that range from mild to severe.
 Phobias can happen in early childhood.
 But they are often first seen between ages 15 and 20.
 They affect both men and women equally.
 But men are more likely to seek treatment for phobias.

 What causes phobias?

 Research suggests that both genetic and environmental factors contribute to the start of phobias.
 Certain phobias have been linked to a very bad first encounter with the feared object or situation.
 Mental health experts don’t know if this first encounter is necessary or if phobias can simply occur in people who are likely to have them.

 What is specific phobia?